Local Gaussian cross-spectrum analysis: Introduction

-A local Gaussian spectral density $\lgsd{\LGp}{\omega}$ for univariate strictly stationary time series was defined in \citet{jordanger17:_lgsd}, based on the local Gaussian auto-correlations $\lgacr{\LGp}{h}$ from \citet{Tjostheim201333}.
+\textbf{The local Gaussian approach:} The local Gaussian spectral density $\lgsd{\LGp}{\omega}$ for univariate strictly stationary time series that was defined in \JT, is based on the local Gaussian auto-correlations $\lgacr{\LGp}{h}$ from \citet{Tjostheim201333}.
 A simple adjustment gives the local Gaussian cross-correlations $\lgccr{k\ell}{\LGp}{h}$ for multivariate strictly stationary time series, from which a local Gaussian analogue $\lgcsd{\!k\ell}{\LGp}{\omega}$ of the cross-spectrum $\fz{\!k\ell}(\omega)$ can be constructed using the Fourier transform.
 The local Gaussian version of the cross-spectrum enables local Gaussian alternatives to be defined of the cospectrum, quadrature spectrum, amplitude spectrum, and phase spectrum, by simply copying the setup used in the ordinary (global) case.
-Local Gaussian analogues of the coherence and squared coherence were investigated in the preparation for this paper, but then discarded, see \cref{note:local_Gaussian_coherence_not_included} for further details.
+Local Gaussian analogues of the coherence and squared coherence were investigated in the preparation for this paper, but then discarded, see the discussion at the end of \cref{sec:related_LG_entities} for further details.

+It should be mentioned that the local Gaussian approach to statistical modelling has been applied recently to a number of nonlinear statistical problems.
+See, e.g., \citet{tjostheim2021statistical}.